Getting Started

 Agent Detection

 Cocxy automatically detects AI agents running in your terminal.
-When you launch claude, codex, aider, or gemini, the tab indicator changes to show the agent's state: launching, working, waiting for input, finished, or error.
+When a configured local agent profile matches a launch command, hook event, OSC marker, or output pattern, the tab indicator changes to show the agent's state: launching, working, waiting for input, finished, or error.

 Splits